numaproj/numalogic/docs/autoencoders.md

 ### Autoencoder Pipelines

 Numalogic provides two types of pipelines for Autoencoders.
+These pipelines serve as a wrapper around the base network models, making it easier to train, predict and generate scores.
+Also, this module follows the sklearn API.

 #### AutoencoderPipeline